 Attention deficit hyperactivity disorder (ADHD) is one of the most common childhood disorders and often continues through adolescence and adulthood.
-ADHD is defined three broad sets of behaviors or symptoms: inattention, impulsivity, and hyperactivity.
-It is a neurodevelopmental condition involving under activity in the frontal cortex of the brain, which is responsible for the regulation of attention, impulse and motor control.
+ADHD is a neurodevelopmental condition involving under activity in the frontal cortex of the brain, which is responsible for the regulation of attention, impulse and motor control.
 ADHD also affects the complex reward system in the brain.
-ADHD is increasingly recognized as a developmental disorder where self-regulation, or Executive Function – the ability to govern one’s thoughts and actions – is delayed.
-Executive Functions (EFs) are like the “CEO” of the brain.
-These functions involve working memory, planning, initiation, complex problem-solving, self-monitoring and other abilities involved with controlling one’s behavior and directing future action.
+ADHD is increasingly recognized as a developmental disorder where self-regulation, or Executive Function – the ability to govern one’s thoughts and actions – is delayed and underdeveloped even in maturity.
+Actually, Dysregulation describes ADHD better than the term Disorder.
+Executive Functions (EFs) work like an orchestra leader conducting the many complicated actions within the brain.
+These actions, or functions, involve working memory, planning, motivation, initiation, complex problem-solving, self-monitoring and other abilities involved with controlling one’s behavior and emotions as well as directing future action.
+When these functions don’t work well together, behaving appropriately or getting things done is a hit and miss proposition.
 (1)(2)

 Screening Tests – A collection of printed and online ADHD tests for children and adults.